Known telecoms-related scams

 Further to my conversation with one of your colleagues, I have recently been passed your details from BT in regards to your current phone lines.
 I believe you currently have 4 lines of ISDN 2.
 The reason for my direct approach is as of 2020 all ISDN lines are being pulled from the market by BT in order to take all channels of ISDN to the cloud.
 As we're a local-based company and a trusted partner of BT Openreach, I wondered if it was possible to call over and have a chat with yourself in order to explain the procedure going forward.

 If you have any questions, please do not hesitate to contact me.

 The lies in this email are:

 - that ISDN 2 is being pulled in 2020.
 It is not.
-Our best information is that 2025 is the date for ISDN services to be ceased.
+Our best information is that services will be phased out by 2025, your existing provider will tell you when.

 Another example of high-pressure sales based on lies

 Are you available for a quick call this week?